Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 #### Full CRUD with Search and Details views

-This is a default 'all inclusive' configuration with the values as described above.
+This is a default 'all-inclusive' configuration with the values described above.
 It can be used to quickly add all CRUD and `read list` operations to the barebone objects, as well as standard Search and Details views based on those operations.

 #### Lookup view